kv35xx/sample-demo/index.md

    ```

 At the top-right of the page, select **cchoi > Logout**.
 The next step is to use
-the echo service from the command line to demonstrate the rate-limiting policy.
+the URL that you copied to access the echo-service from the command line.
+You
+can experience the rate-limiting policy after making several HTTP requests.

 ## Trigger the rate-limiting policy